PuzzelSolutions/SMS/README.md

 ### About Puzzel

-Intelecom is a leading provider of cloud-based and on-premise communication solutions.
+Puzzel is a leading provider of cloud-based and on-premise communication solutions.
 We have over 30 years of experience and with our experience and competence we aim to give our customers stable, flexible, user-friendly and scalable solutions.

-We provide innovative solutions for SMS, mobile applications, system integration, call-centers, wireless networks, unified communications and more.
+We provide innovative solutions through our cloud based omni channel contact-centre, SMS and mobile payments.
 Our customer base counts over 2000 customers across many verticals from offshore to transport, primarily in Scandinavia and UK.
 What most of our customers have in common is that they have a need to be able to communicate better with their users and employees.
 Our contribution is often that we offer means to integrate existing solutions with new ones or new interfaces.
 This results in continuous utilization of current investments and at the same time providing additional value for the customer.
 Our mission is to make sure that good communication is rewarding.

-SMS solutions have been a part of Intelecom starting with the platform originally set up by Carrot Communications back in 2000.
+SMS solutions have been a part of Puzzel starting with the platform originally set up by Carrot Communications back in 2000.
 Since then not a lot have changed in the basic SMS GSM specifications, but a lot have changed concerning our customers' demands for stability, scalability, redundancy and speed.
 SMS now is a business critical application for many companies, both private and public.
 In addition, a lot has happened with SMS as a payment channel over the years.
 In later years many telcos have been opening up for selling physical goods and services, using SMS or carrier billing as payment.
-We at Intelecom have been working hard to keep up, both with customer demands and new possibilities over the years.
+We at Puzzel have been working hard to keep up, both with customer demands and new possibilities over the years.
 As a result, we have a SMS platform, now in it's fifth major version, that is both technically advanced, high-capacity and stable.

-#### Intelecom Group
+#### Puzzel AS
-[Intelecom Group AS](http://www.intelecom.no) was started in Norway in 1998 and has its roots in older companies such as Alcatel and Nexans.
-In 2010 Intelecom merged with Carrot Communications and was acquired by Herkules Capital.
+The Company was started in Norway in 1998 as Consorte.
+In 2006 Consorte merged with Intelecom that had its roots in older companies such as Alcatel and Nexans.
+In 2010 Intelecom again merged with Carrot Communications and was acquired by Herkules Capital.
+In 2016 Intelecom was demerged.
+One part sold, one part continued as Puzzel.
 The main office is located in Oslo, with branch offices in many other Norwegian cities, as well as Sweden, Denmark, Bulgaria and the UK.

 #### Herkules Capital
-Since 2010, Intelecom Group and its subsidiaries have been fully owned by [Herkules Capital](http://www.herkulescapital.no/), the leading Norwegian private equity firm which supports established companies located in the Nordic region with strong growth potential.
+Since 2010, Puzzel and its subsidiaries have been fully owned by [Herkules Capital](http://www.herkulescapital.no/), the leading Norwegian private equity firm which supports established companies located in the Nordic region with strong growth potential.

 ### Authors
 - Sven Ståle Osa